 The Product Owner is available to illustrate the product characteristics and express its vision in terms of forecast development linked to the product roadmap.
 This will lead to the collection of potential future needs that could be integrated into your solution.

 Following the precise definition of the project framework, let us now get to the heart of the matter.
-We mentioned in the previous article that the technical aspect of a solution is fundamental, and this is still accurate!
+We mentioned in our previous article “How to choose an identity verification service” that the technical aspect of a solution is fundamental, and this is still accurate!

 The documentation also explains the different additional services provided with the solution, such as the personalisation, the possible integrations or the data processing.